twilson63/bob/README.md

 ### Why do I need this abstraction?

-Good questions, and the main reason is flexibility, by abstracting your business rules and creating a boundry between your details like api framework or database, these details can be changed without changing your business rules.
+Good question, the main reason is flexibility, by abstracting your business rules and creating a boundry between your details like api framework or database, these details can be changed without changing your business rules.

+> Think about it for a minute, what if every requirement or every user change or new use case could be managed in one defined location, so when the stakeholder changes their mind it does not effect or touch several components in the system.

 Another way to think about it, is that stakeholders change their minds all the time, they may want the workflow to go right, then they may want it to go left, etc. By placing all of those decisions in your `BusinessObjects` and decoupling them from your database or api framework, then you can change a lot of the business objects control flow and strategies without having to change your framework or database.
 This means you can wrap a whole test framework around your business objects and you will be able to test a significant amount of your features using integration or unit testing libraries without having to load your whole database or api framework.

-This can add a lot of confidence to your team, yes it is more effort up front, but the payoff in the end is more maintainable code.
+This can add a lot of confidence to your team, yes it is more effort up front, but the payoff in the end is maintainable code.

 ### Why use a tool like business object bundler?
-Why not just create my business objects and manage them without
+Why not just create my business objects and manage them withouta bundle?
-a container?

 The purpose of the bundler is to give you a way to compose these objects together so that you can create and refactor the business object boundaries without having explicit dependencies between the objects or